Exchange 2016, 2013, 2010 mailbox backup by export to PST (PowerShell)

 Single mailbox export to PST file

 Exporting mailbox contents to a PST file is achieved using the MailboxExportRequest cmdlet.
-It has only 2 obligatory parameters: FilePath – defines the network share path of the PST file to which you want to export the data; and Mailbox – defines the Alias, SMTP address or Display name of the mailbox you will export.
+It has only 2 obligatory parameters: –FilePath – defines the network share path of the PST file to which you want to export the data; and –Mailbox – defines the Alias, SMTP address or Display name of the mailbox you will export.
 Requirements:

-• The user performing the export must be a member of a role group which has the Mailbox Import Export role added.
+- The user performing the export must be a member of a role group which has the Mailbox Import Export role added.
 The easiest way of achieving this is running this script:

 New-ManagementRoleAssignment -Role "Mailbox Import Export" -User "<user name or alias>"

-To learn more see the “Add a role to a role group” section of this TechNet article.
+To learn more see the “Add a role to a role group” section of this TechNet article. - The location to which you will export the PST file must be a shared folder.

 Syntax